Employee Retention Credit

-- 2021 Qualified Wages – Wages paid after December 31, 2020 (Section 207) and before July 1, 2021
+- 2021 Qualified Wages – wages paid after December 31, 2020 (Section 207) and before July 1, 2021

-- 2020 Qualified Wages – Wages paid after March 12, 2020 and before January 1, 2021
+- 2020 Qualified Wages – wages paid after March 12, 2020 and before January 1, 2021

-- “Qualified Wages” include any wages paid by an employer (with fewer than 100 employees in 2019) who maintains group health plan including health costs paid by employee and employer provided costs are pre-tax, sick leave and family leave under sections 7001 and 7003 of the FFCRA.
+- “Qualified Wages” include any wages paid by an employer (with fewer than 100 employees in 2019) who maintains group health plans including health costs paid by employee and employer provided costs are pre-tax, sick leave and family leave under sections 7001 and 7003 of the FFCRA.